Weissblick - Fotolia

 The Malicious use of artificial intelligence report examines the potential security threats from malicious uses of artificial intelligence technologies, and proposes ways to better forecast, prevent and mitigate these threats.

-As AI capabilities become more powerful and widespread, the report predicts an expansion of existing threats by making it easier and cheaper to carry out cyber attacks, the introduction of new threats as attackers exploit vulnerabilities in AI systems used by defenders, and the increased effectiveness of existing attacks through automation, for example.
+As AI capabilities become more powerful and widespread, the report predicts an expansion of existing threats by making it easier and cheaper to carry out cyber attacks, the introduction of threats as attackers exploit vulnerabilities in AI systems used by defenders, and the increased effectiveness of existing attacks through automation, for example.

 “The use of AI to automate tasks involved in carrying out cyber attacks will alleviate the existing trade-off between the scale and efficacy of attacks,” the report said.
 As a result, the researchers believe the threat from labour-intensive cyber attacks such as spear phishing will be increased.
-They also expect new attacks that exploit human vulnerabilities by using speech synthesis for impersonation, for example.
+They also expect attacks that exploit human vulnerabilities by using speech synthesis for impersonation, for example.

 Malicious actors have natural incentives to experiment with using AI to attack the typically insecure systems of others, the report said, and while the publicly disclosed use of AI for offensive purposes has been limited to experiments by “white hat” researchers, the pace of progress in AI suggests the likelihood of cyber attacks using machine learning capabilities soon.